ParadiseAigo/Tekken-7-Player-Displayer/README.md

 Download the latest release [here](https://github.com/ParadiseAigo/Tekken-7-Player-Displayer/releases) and leave it in any folder on your computer.
 If you want to build it yourself: clone it via Visual Studio. :)

 ## Usage
-Simply run the executable from anywhere on your computer before or after (doesn't matter) opening Tekken 7.
+Simply run the executable before or after (doesn't matter) opening Tekken 7.

-There are two windows in the GUI that show the name of the opponent.
-The first one is the main one that you should be paying attention to.
-The second one is in case the first one fails.
-Note however that if the first one fails then the opponent won't be saved in the list if you do choose to accept.

-Extra information: The second "Opponent name" window always displays your name, this is normal, and only changes when you are matched with someone to that someones name.
+If you restart Tekken 7 you must also restart Player-Displayer first (or at least close it).
+(If you don't, Steam might not let you start Tekken 7 again because it thinks Tekken 7 is still running, which happens because Steam thinks Player-Displayer is Tekken 7)

 ## Commands
 * ALT+W  puts the game in windowed mode (so you don't have to worry about crashing the game by alt-tabbing)